-Classification Level and Appraisal Descriptors Discriminators NK Level I (Score Range 0 - 29) seeks opportunities to contribute to assigned for assistance as appropriate. • Leadership Role opportuniti akes advantage of developmental es.
-Takes initiative to pursue completion of n requirements.
-Mentoring/Employee Development accepts feedback on assigned and ed work and incorporates it to create a better t.
-Accountability ndard rules, procedures, or operations to tine problems.
-Complexity/Difficulty Takes initiation procedures tive in selecting and implementing appropriate .
-Creativity ctivities on a segment of a task.
+Classification Level and Appraisal Descriptors Discriminators NK Level I (Score Range 0 - 29) seeks opportunities to contribute to assigned or assistance as appropriate. • Leadership Role Seeks and takes advantage of developmental opportunities.
+Takes initiative to pursue completion of qualification requirements.
+Mentoring/Employee Development Effectively accepts feedback on assigned and accomplished work and incorporates it to create a better end product.
+Accountability 1.1 dard rules, procedures, or operations to ine problems.
+Complexity/Difficulty Takes initiat procedures. ive in selecting and implementing appropriate Creativity tivities on a segment of a task.
 Assists or other appropriate personnel. • Scope/Impact